 It depends.
 The rotation dates are different for paper Magic and MTG Arena.
 We know that rotation in paper happens when Zendikar Rising releases.
 This is on October 2nd, 2020, one week after the prerelease.
-The date is currently unconfirmed, but given the history of previous MTG releases, this is our best guess.
-The date will be updated, once we get more information.

 On the other hand Zendikar comes on MTGA before in comes out in paper.
 That’s why we expect Standard rotation to happen on September 24th, 2020.
 This is the most probable release date for Zendikar Rising, although it’s unconfirmed.

 Absolutely nothing.
 You might remember the previous rotation there was a wipe of your entire collection.
 This will NOT happen this time.
 You will keep every card you own – they will be playable in Historic.

 Historic is an eternal MTG format, created especially for Arena.
 Eternal format means that it doesn’t have rotations.
 Think Modern in paper MTG or Wild in Hearthstone.
 With each new set, new cards are legal in Historic.
 However cards won’t leave the format, unless they are banned.

 Historic contains each set from Ixalan onward plus cards from Historic Anthologies.
 Amonkhet Remastered will also be added in August 2020.

 Game modes where you’re able to play Historic include: